 Club Contact Details

 A Stabyhoun’s grooming needs are almost nonexistent.
 Unless he is neutered, any necessary hair trimming can be done yourself.
-A neutered dog also comes with what is called a “castrated coat” where the undercoat is exploding and which may require a bit more grooming.
+A neutered dog also comes with what is called a “castrated coat” where the undercoat is exploding and may require a bit more grooming.

 Otherwise, the medium-length coat of the Stabyhoun is self-cleaning, meaning dirt falls off by itself when the coat is dry.
 One brush through it to remove the last remnants of sand and he is clean again.
 This also means that he only rarely gets a bath.
 Even if he really is very dirty, just a rinse or a swim in a clean pool is usually sufficient.
-Shampoo is only required if he has been rolling in something smelly; then, use a special, neutral dog shampoo so as not to disturb his skin oils.
+Shampoo is only required if he has been rolling in something smelly; then, use a special, neutral dog shampoo so as not to strip his skin oils.

 Daily exercise is necessary for the mental and physical health of your Staby.
 They do not require more than a good daily hour of exercise.
-Afterwards, they are then content to sleep and rest quietly during the day.
+Afterward, they are then content to sleep and rest quietly during the day.
 What is perhaps even more important is that the Staby needs a mental challenge.
 Stabys need to have a function in daily life, and preference should be given to something that offers variety.
-Agility, hunting, scent training, and lure courses can all be productive and stimulating to your Staby.
+Agility, hunting, scent training, and lure coursing can all be productive and stimulating to your Staby.
 A busy dog is the perfect dog.

 Stabys are self-motivated and quick learners.
 The reason for this lies mainly in the fact that the Staby had to work independently to destroy pests, so it was handy to have a real “thinker.”
 That suited the breed well at a time when there were few outside influences and hardly any traffic.